MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage-blob-changefeed-readme-pre.md

 ### Authenticate the client

 This library uses an authenticated `BlobServiceClient` to initialize.
-Refer to [storage-blob](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage/storage-blob#authenticate-the-client) for how to authenticate a `BlobServiceClient`.
+Refer to [storage-blob](https://github.com/Azure/azure-sdk-for-js/tree/@azure/storage-blob-changefeed_12.0.0-preview.2/sdk/storage/storage-blob#authenticate-the-client) for how to authenticate a `BlobServiceClient`.

 ### Compatibility

-For this preview, this library is only compatible with Node.js.
+For now, this library is only compatible with Node.js.

 ## Key concepts